Napier – New Zealand’s Switched-On City

 Napier City is blessed with more parks and open playgrounds than probably any other city in New Zealand.

 The history of the City Parks is closely associated with the development of Napier from 1855 to the present day.
-It is a sobering thought that hardly more than 60 years ago, apart from the Botanic Gardens and Clive Square, nearly all the present day parks were then either swamps, lagoons or under sea waters.
+It is a sobering thought that hardly more than 60 years ago, apart from the Botanic Gardens and Clive Square, nearly all the present day parks were then either swamps, lagoons or under sea water.

 In the following information on the City Parks and reserves is given the date when it was developed or set aside and size.